-Clinic: July 23, 2021 3:00 p.m. - 5:00 p.m.
-Judges Orientation: July 24, 2021 7:30 a.m.
-Contest: July 24, 2021 8:00 a.m.
+Clinic: July 29, 2022 3:00 p.m. - 5:00 p.m.
+Judges Orientation: July 30, 2022 7:30 a.m.
+Contest: July 30, 2022 8:00 a.m.
 Livestock Pavilion

 - 1. Members may win Overall Grand Champion Junior Showman, Overall Grand Champion Intermediate Showman, and Overall Grand Champion Senior Showman in the Round Robin Contest. - 2.
-All exhibitors will receive certificates of merit in addition to the Grand Champion and Reserve Grand Champion Showmen receiving buckles. - 3.
-Members may win overall grand champion in junior or intermediate classes as many times as merited. - 4.
-Overall grand champion senior showman has the option to become a junior superintendent of the contest the following year and will be ineligible to compete that year.
+All exhibitors will receive certificates of merit in addition to the Grand Champion and Reserve Grand Champion Showmen receiving buckles. - Members may win overall grand champion in junior or intermediate classes as many times as merited. - 4.
+Overall Grand Champion Senior Showman has the option to become a junior superintendent of the contest the following year and will be ineligible to compete that year.
 After skipping a year, they are eligible to compete, if still 4-H age. - 5.
+The Round Robin High Point Winner is eligible to participate in the Colorado State Fair Master Showman Contest.
+If the High Point Winner is unavailable, the next highest placing will be eligible. - 6.
 Judging will be accomplished by using appropriate score cards for each animal shown.
 Judges will rank exhibitors 1-14, with the lowest score winning.
-Example: 1st = 1 point, 2nd= 2 points, 3rd=3 points, etc. - 6.
+Example: 1st = 1 point, 2nd= 2 points, 3rd=3 points, etc. - 7.
 Exhibitors winning the right to compete in the Round Robin should get a specific instruction booklet from the Round Robin Superintendents with the details of the contest.